Do You Wonder If You May Be Experiencing Depression Or Have Bipolar Disorder?

 This is your life and wellbeing.
 Addressing your depression or bipolar disorder now can prevent a host of problems that may occur if you allow your symptoms to go untreated.
 Investing in your self now may not only address your symptoms, but also prevent you from developing coping mechanisms or self-medicating.
 Untreated depression can also lead to health issues, severely impact your ability to engage in relationships, and limit productivity at work or school.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adults struggling with depression or bipolar disorder or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced to treat young adults with depression or bipolar disorder and whose personality is a good match for you.
+At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced to treat young adults with depression or bipolar disorder and whose personality is a good match for you.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine getting your life on track and feeling and functioning better on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.